 Fire command officers rely on CAD to help in their important decision-making process.
 With a quick review of CAD’s mobile features, supervisors can determine a host of important factors including the location of available units and their likely response times.
 In such a situation, the saying, “time is of the essence,” is not only referring to getting to the scene, but to how fast first responders have vital information to help coordinate that response.
 CAD’s mapping features allow firefighters to determine the best, not necessarily the fastest route to a scene.
 After all, the same narrow ally which might allow easy access for a police cruiser could cause unnecessary delays if one tried to bring a ladder truck the same way.

 As important as getting there, knowing where to stage various types of apparatus is also crucial.
-The mobile technology associated with an agency’s CAD system allows fire command officers to know the location of hydrants, standpipes, and other equipment.
+The mobile technology associated with an agency’s Public Safety CAD software allows fire command officers to know the location of hydrants, standpipes, and other equipment.
 Placement of pumpers, tankers, heavy rescue, and other vehicles can be more strategic when additional facts about the fire scene are known.
 Depending on the location, CAD may also allow these responders to access floorplans, schematics, and the identification of any hazardous materials which may be in or around the structure.
 All of these factors can help firefighters improve their response procedures and enhance their life-saving efforts.

-How CAD Helps Law Enforcement Save Lives
+How CAD Helps Public Safety and Law Enforcement Save Lives

 In much the same way an elderly person falling or a structure fire are common calls for EMS and firefighters, the subject threatening suicide is an all too frequent incident for law enforcement officers.
 The dangers in this type of call for service are multi-faceted as there is almost always more than one life hanging in the balance.
 Experienced police professionals know that if someone is threatening to take their own life, they may not hesitate to take another, including that of the officer, in the process.